 None of the members of the Board or the senior management and their first-degree relatives' own shares in the Company.

 Summary of the remuneration of the board of directors and senior management team

-The total aggregate remuneration to the Board and the senior management expensed in the 12 months ended 31 December 2023 is AED 12,291,674.
+The total aggregate remuneration to the months ended 31 December 2023 is AED Board and 12,291,674. the senior management expensed in the 12 2